Oklahoma State Highway 165: Route description

 SH-165 begins at an interchange on Peak Boulevard on the south side of Muskogee.
 To the west of this interchange, Peak Boulevard carries US-64; that highway exits from Peak at the interchange and proceeds south towards Warner.
 This interchange is also the eastern terminus of US-64 Business, which continues to the north towards downtown Muskogee.
 From the interchange, SH-165 follows Peak Boulevard to the east as an expressway, crossing Coody Creek before turning to the east-northeast.
 As the highway crosses York Street, it exits the Muskogee city limits.

-SH-165 then has an partial interchange with the Muskogee Turnpike; the turnpike is only accessible from southbound SH-165.
+SH-165 then has a partial interchange with the Muskogee Turnpike; the turnpike is only accessible from southbound SH-165.
 The Muskogee Turnpike consists of two disconnected sections of toll road with an untolled freeway segment in between; northbound SH-165 traffic merges with the northbound lanes of the turnpike to form this freeway.
 Shortly after this interchange, the highway re-enters Muskogee.
 The SH-165 freeway serves the east side of Muskogee, with interchanges with city arterials such as Chandler Road, Hancock Street, and Gibson Street.
 The highway also includes a full cloverleaf interchange with US-62.
 SH-165 continues north of US-62 for 0.96 mi to its final interchange with Hyde Park Road near the Port of Muskogee.
 At this interchange, SH-165 ends; northbound traffic defaults onto the northbound Muskogee Turnpike towards Tulsa.